 Difference Between Inkscape and GIMP

 Every graphic designer’s dream is to be able to design graphics that will dazzle the market every time they produce something on their respective software of choice.
 But can everyone afford to spend the paid source online that costs probably 700 USD at the minimum?
-That’s where our need for use of open-source software comes into the picture.
-There are various alternatives to Photoshop and Corel Draw but Inscape and Gimp find their way to be the most popular mainly due to their free availability.
+That’s where our need for the use of open-source software comes into the picture.
+There are various Photoshop and Corel Draw alternatives, but Inscape and Gimp find their way to be the most popular mainly due to their free availability.

 What are Inkscape and GIMP?

 It is graphic design software.
 Its main purpose is to create vector graphics.
 It’s an alternative to Photoshop Illustrator and Adobe Corel Draw.
 It is freely available online.
-It bags the GPU (General Public Usage) license which makes it available almost anywhere.
+It bags the GPU (General Public Usage) license, which makes it available almost anywhere.

 Here is an image of Inkscape UI extracted from the internet.